cannatag/ldap3/docs/manual/source/tutorial.rst

 but with the former the communication channel is secured with TLS as soon as the connection is open, while with the latter the connection is open as unsecure and then the channel is secured when we issue the StartTLS operation.

-.. ::note:: LDAP URL
+.. ::note:: LDAP URL scheme
-    A cleartext connection to a server can be expressed in a URL with schema "ldap://".
+    A cleartext connection to a server can be expressed in a URL with schema **ldap://**.
 Usually the LDAP over TLS is indicated as **ldaps://** even if this is not indicated in the lDAP specifications.
 If a URL is indicated while creating the Server object the ldap3 library recognize the URL schema and open the proper port in clear or with the specified (or default, if none is specified) TLS options.